 Drive from Unawatuna to Galle – 6 km – 15 min

-Hop on a tuk tuk and drive to Galle Fort.
-This former Dutch settlement is a wonderful collection of narrow alley, old colonial buildings, and a great shopping, eating and drinking destination.
+Hop on a tuk-tuk and drive to Galle Fort.
+This former Dutch settlement is a wonderful collection of narrow alleys, old colonial buildings, and a great shopping, eating, and drinking destination.

-Enjoy the view from the fort walls, check out the iconic lighthouse and visit the Dutch Reformed Church before enjoying a chic drink in one of the upmarket hotels installed in the most beautiful colonial buildings.
-Galle is a also a great place to shop for souvenirs at the end of your 1 week in Sri Lanka.
+Enjoy the view from the fort walls, check out the iconic lighthouse, and visit the Dutch Reformed Church before enjoying a chic drink in one of the upmarket hotels installed in the most beautiful colonial buildings.
+Galle is also a great place to shop for souvenirs at the end of your 1 week in Sri Lanka.

 A couple of alternatives things you could do :